browserengineering/book/book/embeds.md

 }
 ```

-That's everything on the receiver side; now let's do the sender side.
+That's everything on the receiver side; now let's do the sender side and implement
 The `postMessage` API itself.
 Note that `this._id` is the ID of the
 receiver or target window: